Our companies are backed by the Best Pick Guarantee. Call one today!

 Here’s a quick guide to the terminology you’ll need to know:

 The U-factor measures how well a window or door insulates your house.
-U-factor numbers range from 0.25 to 1.25, and a lower number indicates that a product provides better insulation.
+U-factor numbers range from 0.25 to 1.25.
+A lower number means that a product provides better insulation.

-Low-E glass lowers a window’s U-factor, as do multiple glass panes and the addition of an insulating gas between the panes.
-Take U-factor measurements into account regardless of where you live, but having windows and doors with a low U-factor is especially important if you live in a cold climate.
+Low-E glass lowers a window’s U-factor.
+Multiple glass panes and insulating gas between the panes do the same.
+The U-factor measurement is important no matter where you live.
+But it’s especially important if you live in a cold climate.

 Solar Heat Gain Coefficient (SHGC)